-Can you believe it’s already July?
-This summer seems to be flying by faster than usual, most likely because I’m looking forward to my wedding, which is now less than 2 months away!
-We don’t really have much left to do in terms of planning or preparing, but our goal is to be able to relax plenty before and after the wedding, which means we’ve been working really hard to get all of our work finished.
+Can you believe it's already July?
+This summer seems to be flying by faster than usual.
+Most likely because I'm looking forward to my wedding, which is now less than 2 months away!
+Luckily, we don't really have much left to do in terms of planning or preparing.
+Our goal is to be able to relax plenty before and after the wedding, which means we've been working really hard to get all of our work finished.

-We’ve tested countless recipes in the last few days/weeks, including plenty of desserts, but this melon salad is my favorite.
-There’s nothing more refreshing than perfectly ripe, in season melon, especially when paired with juicy strawberries, slightly sour kiwi, and fragrant herbs picked straight from our garden.
+We've tested countless recipes in the last few days/weeks, including many desserts, but this melon salad is my favorite.
+There's nothing more refreshing than perfectly ripe, in-season melon.
+And that fresh flavor gets elevated further when paired with juicy strawberries, slightly sour kiwi, and fragrant herbs picked straight from the garden.

-It’s super easy to throw this together in a matter of minutes, and if you don’t particularly care about the aesthetics, you can just slice the watermelon and honeydew into similarly-sized chunks.
-If you decide to use a melon baller, you will likely have some scraps left over, which you can simply eat separately or blend into a smoothie or juice.
-(I always sneak a few slices to my dog, who’s absolutely obsessed with watermelon – and all other food for that matter!)
+It's super easy to throw this together in a matter of minutes.
+If you don't care about the aesthetics, you can just slice the watermelon and honeydew into similarly-sized chunks.
+If you decide to use a melon baller, you will likely have some scraps left over.
+You can simply eat them separately or blend them into a smoothie or juice.
+I always sneak a few slices to my dog, who's obsessed with watermelon, and all other food for that matter!

-This would make a great addition to your 4th of July menu, or any barbecue for that matter.
-It’s slightly more sophisticated than a plain ol’ fruit salad, so it won’t get picked over like a store-bought, pre-sliced tray.
-As with most summer dishes, this is made best with very ripe, seasonal produce – even better if locally grown.Print
+This would make a great addition to your 4th of July menu, or any summer party.
+It's slightly more sophisticated than a plain ol' fruit salad, so it won't get picked over like a store-bought, pre-sliced tray.
+As with most summer dishes, this is made best with very ripe, seasonal produce - even better if locally grown.Print

 A refreshing, sophisticated take on a fruit salad.

 - Lime Mint Dressing (recipe below)

 - Fresh mint and basil chiffonade for garnish